greshake/i3status-rust/blocks.md

 ## Temperature

 Creates a block which displays the system temperature, based on lm_sensors' `sensors -u` output.
-The block is collapsed by default, and can be expanded by clicking, showing max and avg temperature.
-The average temperature is computed by taking the mean of all sensors displayed by `sensors -u`, or the mean of temperatures for a given chip, and the color of the block is determined by the maximum of these sensors.
-When collapsed, the color of the temperature block gives a quick indication as to the temperature (Critical when maxtemp > 80°, Warning when > 60°). **Depends on lm_sensors being installed and configured!**
+The block has two modes: "collapsed", which uses only colour as an indicator, and "expanded", which shows the content of a `format` string.

 Requires `lm_sensors` and appropriate kernel modules for your hardware.

+The average, minimum, and maximum temperatures are computed using all sensors displayed by `sensors -u`, or the subset matching the chip name, if `chip` is specified.

+Note that the colour of the block is always determined by the maximum temperature across all sensors, not the average.
+You may need to keep this in mind if you have a misbehaving sensor.

 ### Examples